spryker/spryker-docs/docs/scos/dev/back-end-development/zed/zed.md

 ---
 title: Zed overview
-description: Zed is one of the application layers of the Spryker Commerce OS, providing the back office/backend functionality.
+description: Zed is one of the application layers of the Spryker Commerce OS, providing the Back Office and backend functionality
 last_updated: Jun 16, 2021
 template: howto-guide-template
 originalLink: https://documentation.spryker.com/2021080/docs/zed-overview